 The Magistrate is a judicial officer of the North Carolina General Court of Justice - District Court Division who handles certain criminal and civil matters.
 In criminal cases, a Magistrate issues warrants and sets bail.

-A Magistrate may also accept guilty please and payments of fines and costs for traffic violations and minor misdemeanors, and in some counties, many conduct trials in certain worthless check cases.
+A Magistrate may also accept a guilty plea and payments of fines and costs for traffic violations and minor misdemeanors, and in some counties, many conduct trials in certain worthless check cases.
 In civil cases, the Magistrate presides over small claims court.

 Magistrates must participate in continuing professional education for as long as they serve.
 Their salaries are set by statute and are based on years of service as a Magistrate.